The Frog Prince (1986 film): Plot

 When searching the woods, Zora gets lost, and only finds Ribbit when her lucky golden ball shines bright from the trap.
-She pours water on Ribbit through the trap door to save him, and he slowly wakes up.
-Zora lifts him from the hole using a rope.
-The two hug, as Zora tells him that she's glad he's alright.
-She gives him a kiss on the cheek, which turns Ribbit back into the Prince of Freedly.
-He says there's no time to explain because they must return to the palace so Zora can be crowned the true princess.
+She pours water on Ribbit, and he slowly wakes up.
+Zora lifts him from the hole using a rope, then gives him a kiss on the cheek, which turns Ribbit back into the Prince of Freedly.
+He says there's no time to explain because they must return to the palace so that Zora can be crowned the true princess.
 The lucky ball makes a horse appear, which the two ride back to the palace.
-While preparing for the coronation, Dulcey tells Henrietta that she is a cruel person and that she would rather be friends with Zora than with her.

-Meanwhile, the King greets the Baron at the Sunset Dance and attempts to stall the crowd so that Zora can make it back in time for the ceremony.
-When the Prince of Freedly and Zora make it back to the castle, the Prince tries to bang on the gate in order to get inside.
-As they struggle outside, Henrietta the eldest enters the ballroom.
-All of the crowd gasps audibly at her beauty as she enters.
-Outside, the Prince wishes on the lucky ball that they can enter, and thus, the guard is awoken and opens the gate.
-Once they make it through, Zora's magic ball gives Zora a beautiful, clean dress.
-Before Henrietta can be crowned as princess, The Prince of Freedly bursts into the crowning ceremony and announces his identity, and saying that only a true princess could break the frog curse.
+When the Prince of Freedly and Zora make it to the castle, they find the gate locked until the Prince wishes on the lucky ball that they can enter.
+And thus, the guard is awoken and opens the gate.
+Once they make it through, Zora's magic ball gives her a beautiful, clean dress.
+Before Henrietta can be crowned as princess, the Prince of Freedly bursts into the crowning ceremony and announces his identity, before saying that only a true princess could break the frog curse.
 Since Zora did that, she must be the true princess.
-The King lets a tear fall as he tells Zora how proud he is of her, and that she is beautiful because true beauty comes from inside.
 Henrietta is outraged and leaves the ballroom.

-Baron Von Whobble crowns Zora the true princess, and her Uncle the King escorts her to dance with the Prince of Freedly.
-The two dance together in front of the whole ballroom, and Zora asks "Are you really the Prince of Freedly?"
-In response, he says, "Yes, but do you know what my friends call me?"
-Finally, she says "Yes I do.
+Baron Von Whobble crowns Zora the true princess, and the King escorts her to dance with the Prince of Freedly.
+The two dance together in front of the whole ballroom, and Zora asks: "Are you really the Prince of Freedly?"
+In response, he says: "Yes, but do you know what my friends call me?"
+As the film ends, she says: "Yes I do.
 Ribbit."